 Most countries around the world have framed a set of guidelines, even civil rights.
 These are meant to protect travelers with special needs.

-Whether you are traveling with an airline or are staying at a hotel or dining at a restaurant, you have rights to equal access in most parts of the world.
+Whether you are travelling with an airline or are staying at a hotel or dining at a restaurant, you have rights to equal access in most parts of the world.

 Please be aware of your rights.
 If you are treated unfairly, protest and ensure that you are given your fair share.